asyncio Channels (closable queues) inspired by golang

 NOTE Closing a channel is permanent.
 You cannot open it again.

-Like the asyncio.Queue you can also call non-coroutine get and put:
+Like the asyncio.Queue you can also call non-async get and put:

-# non-coroutine version of put my_channel.put_nowait(item) # This either returns None, # or raises ChannelClosed or ChannelFull # non-coroutine version of get my_channel.get_nowait() # This either returns the next item from the channel # or raises ChannelEmpty or ChannelClosed # (Note that ChannelClosed emplies that the channel # is empty, but also that is will never fill again)
+# non-async version of put my_channel.put_nowait(item) # This either returns None, # or raises ChannelClosed or ChannelFull # non-async version of get my_channel.get_nowait() # This either returns the next item from the channel # or raises ChannelEmpty or ChannelClosed # (Note that ChannelClosed emplies that the channel # is empty, but also that is will never fill again)

 As of 0.2.0 Channel also implements the async iterator protocol.
 You can now use async for to iterate over the channel until it closes, without having to deal with ChannelClosed exceptions.